SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    Further, forcing a syntactic requirement in an autoclosure context would defeat the whole point of autoclosures: make them implicit.

 ..
-To avoid reference cycles when a property closure references self or a property of self, you should use the same workaround as in Obj-C – that is, to declare a @weak (or @unowned) local variable, and capture that instead.
+TODO: To avoid reference cycles when a property closure references self or a property of self, you should use the same workaround as in Obj-C – that is, to declare a @weak (or @unowned) local variable, and capture that instead.
    There are proposals for a better solution in /swift/docs/weak.rst,